 Do you want to run software from this untrusted publisher?
 File \Program Files\Microsoft Configuration Manager\AdminConsole\bin\Microsoft.ConfigurationManagement.PowerShell.Types.ps1xml is published by CN=Microsoft Corporation, O=Microsoft Corporation, L=Redmond, S=Washington, C=US and is not trusted on your system.
 Only run scripts from trusted publishers.
 [V] Never run [D] Do not run [R] Run once [A] Always run [?]
 Help (default is "D"): A

-In the Windows PowerShell windows, Type the following command to export sccm task sequence –
+In the Windows PowerShell windows, Type the following command to get the task sequence steps name configured with Continue On Error –

 Get-CMTaskSequence –TaskSequencePackageId <Package ID> | Get-CMTaskSequenceStep | Select Name, ContinueOnError